yaroschiffelers/vue-design-blocks/README.md

 npm test
 ```

-## Deployment

-After the components are build, they will - for your convenience - be automatically imported as global Vue components.
-This way, all components are available everywhere within your Vue app, without you having to import them manually one-by-one.

 ## Register Components Globally (BETA)

 For your convenience I added the ```globals.js``` file.
 This file will automatically import and register all design block components as global Vue components.
 This way you don't need to import every component by hand.
-Which makes it easier to get a prototype up and running in no time.
+Which makes it easy to get a prototype up and running in no time.

 ### Warning

 This still throws errors because of wrong src paths in some components.
 You can fix this by hand, just change the paths to 'scr/assets/vendor/froala'.

-A fix for this bug is being worked on.
+A fix for this bug is still a WIP.

 ### Activating